Fifteen to One: International versions

-The Polish version of Fifteen to One, quizzes only 10 participants, as the questions are longer in Polish.
-Until 2020, it was firmly established as the channel's top rated quiz show. and it has a relatively large fan following and is often called "the last true quiz show" because of its emphasis on knowledge, instead of special effects, celebrities and physical skills.
-In recent years, it has been surpassed by Jeopardy! (pl), also airing on TVP, from Sony Pictures Television and Paramount Global Distribution Group in ratings, primarily because of a three-player game featuring returning champions and a Tournament of Champions.
+The Polish version of the format, Jeden z dziesięciu, quizzes only 10 participants (the German and Greek versions also use 10 contestants) and each episode lasts 20–30 minutes.
+It is often being informally referred to as "the last true quiz show" because of its emphasis on knowledge, instead of special effects, celebrities and physical skills as well as due to the host's persona, Tadeusz Sznuk, who is often informally called "the last gentleman of television".
+The series is also the second longest running quiz show in the history of Polish television.

-Also, the German version on Sat.1 used 10 contestants and the Greek version of 15 to 1 also used 10 contestants.

-The Hungarian version on MTV 1 used 9 contestants and since 15 June 2015 it is repeated on the public retro-channel M3.
+The Hungarian version on MTV 1 used 9 contestants and since 15 June 2015 it has been repeated on the public retro-channel M3.

-The Iranian version of Fifteen to One aired on IRIB TV2 used 14 constestants.
+The Iranian version of Fifteen to One aired on IRIB TV2 used 14 contestants.

 The Swedish format was transmitted every week day on SVT2 with the Friday edition being a final of the week's top contestants.
 The Swedish version has 8 (formerly 12) contestants.